 ADVICE ON CHOOSING A WAKEBOARD

-However, if you don't are not interested in the terminology or technical details of the industry and want to practice with the right equipment without learning, or if you are buying a board as a gift, please contact our customer service team and we will be happy to find the best solution for you.
+However, if you aren't interested in the terminology or technical details and just want to practice with the right equipment, or if you are buying a board as a gift, please contact our customer service team and we will be happy to find the best solution for you.
 To help us find the right wakeboard for you, please let us know your weight, height, shoe size, experience and what type of environment you board in (boat/cable or both).

 Contact us: info@vesiurheilu.fi